szabogabor91/gimlet-website/src/docs/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 replicas: 2
 ```

-Note: even if you don't have an application image to deploy, you can still run this exercise as the default configuration deploys an Nginx image.
+Note: even if you don't have an application image to deploy, you can still run this exercise as the default configuration deploys an Nginx image:
-A webserver with a default page that you can interact with in your browser.
+a webserver with a default page that you can interact with in your browser.

 ## Deploying the application